helyOSFramework/helyos_agent_slim_simulator/README.md

 | STANLEY_MAXSTEER | (rad) max steering angle (default: 12)|
 | --- | --- |

 Ref:
     - [Stanley: The robot that won the DARPA grand challenge](http://isl.ecst.csuchico.edu/DOCS/darpa2005/DARPA%202005%20Stanley.pdf)
     - [Autonomous Automobile Path Tracking](https://www.ri.cmu.edu/pub_files/2009/2/Automatic_Steering_Methods_for_Autonomous_Automobile_Path_Tracking.pdf)

+### Connection to helyOS

+The `RBMQ_HOST` is the server adress of the RabbitMQ Server used by the helyOS control tower.
+The default value local_message_broker is intended for the scenario where the RabbitMQ server runs in a docker service called local_message_broker.
+In this setup, the agent simulator is intended to run in a docker service within the same network as the local_message_broker service (see the network settings in `./example/docker_compose.yml`).

+An alternative scenario could be to run the agent simulator natively, and connect to a locally running RabbitMQ server by setting `RBMQ_HOST` to localhost.

 ### License